jeftegoes/AwsOverview/Database/Amazon Aurora.md

 - You are responsible for protecting the instance with security groups.
 - You can't SSH.

-# 8. Amazon Aurora Serverless
+# 10. Amazon Aurora Serverless

 - The Aurora Serverless is an auto-scaling, on-demand configuration designed for Amazon Aurora RDS.
 - It can start, shut and scale capacity automatically, according to individual application's requirements.
 - This service allows you to run cloud-powered databases without the need to manage database capacity.
+- Automated database instantiation and auto.
+- Scaling based on actual usage.
+- Good for infrequent, intermittent or unpredictable workloads.
+- No capacity planning needed.
+- Pay per second, can be more cost-effective.

-# 9. MySQL error log
+# 11. MySQL error log

 - You can monitor the MySQL logs directly through the Amazon RDS console, Amazon RDS API, AWS CLI, or AWS SDKs.
 - You can also access MySQL logs by directing the logs to a database table in the main database and querying that table.
 - You can use the mysqlbinlog utility to download a binary log.

-# 10. Amazon Aurora vs Amazon Aurora Serverless
+# 12. Amazon Aurora vs Amazon Aurora Serverless

 | Amazon Aurora Highlights         | Amazon Aurora Serverless Highlights                       |
 | -------------------------------- | --------------------------------------------------------- |